vvichar/www/src/routes/blog/+page.md

 }
 </style>

-## My blog, or "fountain"
+## My super cool blog!

-if i ever decide to, my blogs or "scrolls" are written here, here they are:
+if i ever decide to, my blogs are written here, here they are: (now posting more frequently!)

 <ul>
 {#each data.posts as post}